Analysts Set Chewy, Inc. (NYSE:CHWY) Price Target at $97.68

-Chewy, Inc. (NYSE:CHWY) has been given a consensus rating of “Buy” by the twenty-two analysts that are currently covering the stock, Marketbeat.com reports.
-One analyst has rated the stock with a sell rating, eight have issued a hold rating and thirteen have issued a buy rating on the company.
-The average twelve-month price objective among analysts that have issued ratings on the stock in the last year is $97.68.
+Chewy, Inc. (NYSE:CHWY) has earned an average rating of “Buy” from the twenty-two brokerages that are presently covering the firm, Marketbeat reports.
+One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and thirteen have issued a buy rating on the company.
+The average 12-month price objective among brokerages that have updated their coverage on the stock in the last year is $97.68.

-A number of brokerages have recently commented on CHWY.
-Credit Suisse Group began coverage on Chewy in a research note on Monday, September 27th.
-They issued an “outperform” rating and a $121.00 price target for the company.
-Wells Fargo & Company lowered their price target on Chewy from $120.00 to $110.00 and set an “overweight” rating for the company in a research note on Thursday, September 2nd.
-Wolfe Research raised Chewy from a “peer perform” rating to an “outperform” rating and set a $90.00 price target for the company in a research note on Tuesday, September 28th.
-Jefferies Financial Group lowered their target price on Chewy from $107.00 to $100.00 and set a “buy” rating for the company in a research note on Thursday, September 2nd.
-Finally, Needham & Company LLC reissued a “hold” rating on shares of Chewy in a research note on Monday, August 23rd.
+Several analysts have recently issued reports on CHWY shares.
+Wolfe Research upgraded shares of Chewy from a “peer perform” rating to an “outperform” rating and set a $90.00 target price for the company in a research note on Tuesday, September 28th.
+Exane BNP Paribas initiated coverage on shares of Chewy in a research note on Friday, July 16th.
+They issued an “outperform” rating and a $101.00 target price for the company.
+Wells Fargo & Company reduced their price target on shares of Chewy from $120.00 to $110.00 and set an “overweight” rating for the company in a research report on Thursday, September 2nd.
+BNP Paribas initiated coverage on shares of Chewy in a research report on Friday, July 16th.
+They set an “outperform” rating and a $101.00 price target for the company.
+Finally, Credit Suisse Group initiated coverage on shares of Chewy in a research report on Monday, September 27th.
+They set an “outperform” rating and a $121.00 price target for the company.

-In other Chewy news, CFO Mario Jesus Marte sold 20,927 shares of the firm’s stock in a transaction on Thursday, August 12th.
-The stock was sold at an average price of $95.00, for a total transaction of $1,988,065.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, General Counsel Susan Helfrick sold 5,000 shares of the firm’s stock in a transaction on Tuesday, October 26th.
+In related news, General Counsel Susan Helfrick sold 5,000 shares of Chewy stock in a transaction on Tuesday, October 26th.
 The shares were sold at an average price of $69.00, for a total value of $345,000.00.
-The disclosure for this sale can be found here.
-Corporate insiders own 0.67% of the company’s stock.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Insiders own 0.67% of the company’s stock.

-Institutional investors have recently made changes to their positions in the business.
-JNBA Financial Advisors acquired a new stake in Chewy in the second quarter valued at about $25,000.
-Pinnacle Bancorp Inc. bought a new stake in Chewy in the third quarter worth approximately $26,000.
-PNC Managed Account Solutions Inc. bought a new stake in Chewy in the second quarter worth approximately $31,000.
-Northwestern Mutual Wealth Management Co. increased its holdings in shares of Chewy by 1,276.7% during the second quarter.
-Northwestern Mutual Wealth Management Co. now owns 413 shares of the company’s stock valued at $33,000 after acquiring an additional 383 shares in the last quarter.
-Finally, Tsfg LLC increased its holdings in shares of Chewy by 945.2% during the second quarter.
-Tsfg LLC now owns 439 shares of the company’s stock valued at $35,000 after acquiring an additional 397 shares in the last quarter.
-94.66% of the stock is owned by institutional investors and hedge funds.

 Chewy Company Profile